GENL 0230 Law in the Information Age

-Note: order of Sessions may be subject to change, depending on availability of guest speakers (to be confirmed).
+Note: order of Sessions may be subject to change, depending on availability of guest speakers.

 Day, Time